Random curves on surfaces induced from the Laplacian determinant: Properties of the measures

 \subsection{Markov property}

-CRSFs on surfaces satisfy the following \emph{spatial Markov property}.
-Consider a graph $\G$ embedded in a compact oriented surface $\Sigma$ of positive genus.
-Let $\alpha:\Omega_1\to\R_{>0}$ be any positive weight function on the cycles of $\G$.
+CRSFs on surfaces with general cycle weights satisfy the following \emph{spatial Markov property}.
+Consider a graph $\G$ embedded in a compact oriented surface $\Sigma$, possibly with boundary.
+Let $\alpha:\Omega_1\to\R_{>0}$ be any positive weight function on the cycles of~$\G$.